Natural Ways to Boost Your Home's Humidity

 Air-Dry Your Dishes and Utensils

-You may have opened your dishwasher accidentally during the heat cycle.
+For decrease home's humidity you may have opened your dishwasher accidentally during the heat cycle.
 But that burst of hot and humid air is another great way to humidify your home and save energy.
 Once your dishes and silverware have passed the rinse cycle, you can open the door to the dishwasher and let them air dry.
 If it's cold outdoors, and your indoor air is dry, the heat and moisture your appliance gives off will help moisten the air in your home.

 Switch From Coffee to Tea